delphes/delphes.github.io/md/tutorials/prefit.md

 If you have successfully produced Pythia8 event files in the MadGraph and Parton Shower lecture (Admir Greljo, Ilaria Brivio), copy (or move) the pp->ll (SM and BSM) into the Delphes directory Delphes-3.5.0

-FIXME: find out how these files where named during tutorial
+FIXME: find out how these files were named during tutorial

 If not you can download the files from here (but it might take a while):

 ```
 cd Delphes-3.5.0
-curl -o pp_ll_sm.hepmc  https://cernbox.cern.ch/index.php/s/4rnlQ0bybBYvLTS/download
+wget -O pp_ll_sm.hepmc https://cernbox.cern.ch/index.php/s/4rnlQ0bybBYvLTS/download
-curl -o pp_ll_bsm.hepmc  https://cernbox.cern.ch/index.php/s/Y71ZOw8ZiWWE0p2/download
+wget -O pp_ll_bsm.hepmc https://cernbox.cern.ch/index.php/s/Y71ZOw8ZiWWE0p2/download
 ```

-The solution for these (simple) exercises can be found in the attached file tutorial_solution.txt, located at the bottom of this page.
+The solution for these (simple) exercises can be found in the file [tutorial_solution_1.txt](/etc/tutorial_solution_1.txt).
 Consult it if you are stuck but before try to solve the question by yourself.

 ## I) Produce Delphes root files

 In this section you will run Delphes Fast Detector simulation using the default CMS card.
-Delphes will produce a ROOT file starting from the hepmc format produced by MG5+Pythia8.
+Delphes will produce a ROOT file starting from the HepMC format produced by MG5+Pythia8.

-Produce two delphes output files, one for the sample SM and one for the BSM sample (`pp_ll_sm.root` and `pp_ll_bsm.root`), using the `DelphesHepMC3` executable and the CMS configuration card `cards/delphes_card_CMS.tcl`.
+Produce two delphes output files, one for the sample SM and one for the BSM sample (`pp_ll_sm.root` and `pp_ll_bsm.root`), using the `DelphesHepMC2` executable and the CMS configuration card `cards/delphes_card_CMS.tcl`.

-Hint: The command to produce a Delphes output
+Hint: the command to produce a Delphes output

 ```
-./DelphesHepMC3 cards/delphes_card.tcl output.root input.hepmc
+./DelphesHepMC2 cards/delphes_card.tcl output.root input.hepmc
 ```

 ## II) Simple Interactive Tree analysis